jere344/csharp-timesheet/README.md

 ## More feature
 Admins and manager can approve time sheets, or refuse with a motif allowing the employing to send another demand.
 The admin can create an account with a random password sent to the user by mail, or with a custom password.
-The user will be prompted to edit it's password on first login
+The user will be prompted to edit its password on first login
-There are more features not included in this document. you can build it for yourself to explore features, simply edit the appsettings.json with a working database and build it.
+There are more features not included in this document.
+You can build it for yourself to explore features, simply edit the appsettings.json with a working database and build it.

+## How to build
+- Download the zip
+- open the app solution in visual studio
+- edit appsettings.json with your credentials and database
+- execute the project a few time to setup the database with migrations